-Lastly, but not least among all the education resume writing tips, make sure your resume is filled with intense enthusiasm and zest for your career.
-Principals hire teachers who show passion for teaching.
+Lastly, among all the education resume writing tips, ensure your resume is filled with intense enthusiasm and zest for your career.
+School principals hire teachers who show passion for teaching.
 Stating you have passion is not enough.
-Share evidence of your achievements motivated by your passion for teaching.
-This proof will demonstrate to prospective employers that, if you did it for another school district or organization, you could do it for them.
+Share evidence of your achievements motivated by your love for teaching.
+This proof would demonstrate to prospective employers that you could do it for them if you did it for another school district or organization.

-Most job seekers spend a lot of time and effort on researching how to write teacher resumes that get results.
-Having a top-notch resume will save you countless hours and frustration during your job search.
-It is worth energy and effort to get it just perfect.
+Most job seekers spend a lot of time researching how to write a resume that gets results.
+A top-notch resume will save you countless hours and frustration during your job search.
+It is worth the energy and effort to get it just perfect.

-What if I told you that, instead of spending countless hours trying to figure out what keywords to include, what design is correct, how to uncover and write accomplishments, and create passionate cover letters, you could hire me!
+What if I told you that you could hire me instead of spending countless hours trying to figure out what keywords to include, what design is correct, how to uncover and write accomplishments, and create passionate cover letters?

-That’s right; I can take away all your stress, frustration, and hours of work trying to figure out the job search maze.
+That’s right; I can take away all your stress, frustration, and work hours trying to figure out the 2023 job search maze.